RESOURCES FOR CULTURAL VENUES TO PROTECT OUR NEIGHBORS

 Please be aware that this resource is not legal advice: we encourage organizations and businesses to consult their own legal counsel for advice that is specific to their circumstances.

 This is not an exhaustive list.
 If you are aware of other available resources, we encourage you to share them with us.
+Thank you to our partners at Volunteer Lawyers for the Arts for contributing to this list.

 START BY KNOWING YOUR RIGHTS